-Whether you’re new to snowshoeing or ready to get back into winter hiking, it’s important to have a solid check list of gear and supplies for the day.
-What you choose to pack will depend on where you’re headed, as well as the weather and how long you’ll be out—whether that’s just a few hours, the whole day, or overnight.
+Whether you’re new to snowshoeing or a bonafide winter hiker, it’s important to have a solid checklist of gear and supplies for the day.
+What you choose to pack will depend on where you’re headed, as well as the weather and how long you’ll be out—just a few hours, the whole day or overnight.
 We’ve previously covered winter camping gear.
-So here, we’ll look at the items you need for a successful day hike in the mountains.
+So here, we’ll look at the items you need for a successful day hike in winter mountains.

-Poles increase your stability and efficiency on uneven terrain, which saves you precious energy.
-On long hikes, comfortable grips go a long way.
+Poles increase your stability and efficiency on uneven terrain, which saves you precious energy and increases your safety margin.
+On long hikes, comfortable pole grips go a long way.
 MSR’s Ascent and Explore pole models feature extended foam grips that allow you to “choke down” when sidehilling in steeper terrain.
-All MSR poles feature our easy DynaLock adjustment locking mechanism, which offers tool-free tensioning—meaning you can tighten its clamping force on the fly to ensure your poles stay locked and rock-solid beneath you.
+All MSR poles feature our easy DynaLock adjustment locking mechanism, which offers tool-free tensioning, meaning you can tighten its clamping force on the fly to ensure your poles stay locked and rock-solid beneath you.

-Finding the right clothing strategy may take several outings to master, as you learn which types of layers work for you.
+Finding the right clothing strategy may take several outings to master as you learn which types of layers work for you.
 Make sure to check the day’s forecast and always err on the side of packing an extra layer of warmth.
-Here are the basics to dressing for a winter adventure.
+Here are the basics of dressing for a winter adventure:

 - Warm, wicking socks (ski socks)